 The water management partners, known as the Sturgeon-Nipissing-French-Wanapitei Water Management Group, and as overseen by the Sturgeon-Nipissing-French Citizens' Advisory Group, will continue to closely monitor the weather conditions and water levels in an attempt to minimize the impact of variable weather conditions and maximize the benefits to the fishery of the lake and river.

-At Dry Pine Bay, the river level on February 6, 2012, was 181.50 metres, which corresponds to a flow of 229 cubic metres per second.
-The river level is 3 centimetres above the long-term average, which corresponds to a flow of 6 cubic metres per second above the long-term average.
-The river is expected to be stable during the next few days.
+At Dry Pine Bay, the river level on March 12, 2024, was 181.55 metres, which corresponds to a flow of 233 cubic metres per second.
+At Wolseley Bay, the river level was 187.01 metres, which corresponds to a flow of 168 cubic metres per second.
+We are forecasting flows on the river will remain relatively stable this week.
 Further change in the river levels will be dependent on the amount of inflows and precipitation.

-If you have any further questions or concerns, please call Phil Hall of the Ontario Ministry of Natural Resources in North Bay at 705-475-5605 or Abbas Khan, at Public Works and Government Services Canada at 416-512-5777, during office hours, Monday to Friday.
+If you have any further questions or concerns, please call Éric Potvin, at Public Services and Procurement Canada at 819-420-5952, during office hours, Monday to Friday.

 This information is also available on our toll-free Recorded Information Line at 1-866-763-2300.